dinoki-ai/osaurus-tools/README.md

    ```
    tools/mytool/
    ├── Package.swift
-   ├── manifest.json
    └── Sources/OsaurusMytool/Plugin.swift
    ```

 2. Implement the plugin using the [C ABI](https://github.com/dinoki-ai/osaurus/blob/main/docs/PLUGIN_AUTHORING.md).
+The manifest is embedded directly in `Plugin.swift` via the `get_manifest` function.
 See existing tools for examples.

 3. Build and test: